DanielJLester/RiffBoard/README.md

 # RiffBoard
-Overview of my journey with claude code developed app for musicians
+Overview of my journey with claude code developed app for musicians.
+Note: This repo does not contain the app code, and is only for sharing my experience, product thoughts and journey.

 ## Overview ##
 StickyNotes started as a personal frustration: as a hobbyist musician and songwriter, I kept losing track of ideas buried in an ever-growing, disorganized Voice Memos library, so I set out to build the tool I actually wanted — one built specifically for songwriters, not musicians broadly, with organization and retrieval as the core differentiator rather than just recording.